UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

 The complete order of precedence for the application of configuration settings is

 ```
-env var > settings.yaml > settings.yaml.default
+env var > (user provided) settings.yaml > (package provided) settings.yaml
 ```

+> [!Note]
+> The bot provides a **/reload** command that will reload the settings without restarting the bot.
+> Keep in mind that the order of precedence will be the same, meaning that the env vars will always override the _settings.yaml_ files.

-Since every setting has a default value specified in _settings.yaml.default_ except for **token**, this is the only necessary setting to add when setting up the bot for the first time.
+Since every setting has a default value specified in the default _settings.yaml_ except for **token** and the **chat_id**s of the groups and the channel, those are the only necessary setting to add when setting up the bot for the first time.
+All other values will be assigned a valid default value if not specified.

 ### Settings typing